Smoenybfan/P2-Stuff/exercise_10/exercise_10.md

   executing the action in the first place.
 - You need to be able to undo an arbitrary number of steps (until you end up at the initial board again).
-- Once an action has been undone, it should be possible to redo it (that is, there should be a separate command that allows redoing the action that was undone last; however, if there were intermediate steps, it should not be possible anymore to redo anything anymore).
+- Once an action has been undone, it should be possible to redo it (without having to know what the action was, so basically just like undo/redo functionality in a text editor, which simply provides two "functions" that can redo and undo a series of steps).
 This should work with multiple undo actions as well (e.g., first executing the undo action 3 times and then executing the redo action 3 times should result in the same game state again).
 - Write unit tests for the above functionality.